top of page

 For example, if the weather turns unexpectedly cold and windy and we venture outside with insufficient clothing, our warm blood will retreat to our internal organs to keep them safe and warm leaving our periphery vulnerable and exposed to invasion.
 Otherwise known as the common cold, with its ensuing stiff neck, headache, sneezes and runny nose.
 If we cannot sneeze and shiver out the cold, it will move deeper into our systems, triggering a fever as our body then pushes warmth back out to the surface to reestablish control.
 During this course of events our insides are left somewhat to fend for themselves, hence the lack of appetite that accompanies a flu - if blood is on the outside trying to fight the cold battle it is not available for digestion.
 This is why it is often preferable to let a fever run its course unmedicated - your body knows what it is doing and it is doing something important.
 And in an ideal world you will be horizontal and resting and placing as few other demands on it as possible.

 Anyway.
 Part of my problem when experimenting with blog writing in the past is not knowing when to stop.
-I am going to stop this little rambling here.
-I didn’t necessarily have a topic, just wanted to get something down.
-Now I have to tend to a son with a suspected concussion… (symptom severity seems oddly to depend on what is being asked of him) and find out how to remove a dead Gingko tree from our garden.
+I am going to stop this little rambling here but will continue this and other topics in future posts.
+Now I have to tend to a son with a suspected concussion… (symptom severity seems oddly to depend on what is being asked of him) and organise the removal of a dead Gingko tree from our garden.
 I love trees (and dramatic skies, as below) but I can’t say I miss the vomit-smelling berries that it used to drop everywhere.
 Someone told me that the fruiting Gingko’s are lucky.
 So now I am probably doubly cursed for it being dead and for my happiness at its passing.

 Comments